BLB Solicitors

 • where you live.

-Permitted development
+Garden Room Permitted development

-• a flat, maisonette or house in multiple occupation;
+• a flat, maisonette or house in multiple occupation; or

-• in a conservation area;
+• in a conservation area; or

-• a listed building;
+• a listed building; or

 • a property that has had the permitted development rights removed, perhaps because of the original or subsequent planning permission.

-Garden room planning rules
+Garden room planning permission

 • It must not be built in front of your home.
 If the property has been extended, then the front refers to how it appeared on 1st July 1948.